jbloomlab/SARS2_RBD_Ab_escape_maps/docs/escape-calc.md

 For each site $$r$$, this is defined as $$\frac{\sum_a x_{a,r} \times b_a\left(\mathcal{M}\right)}{A}$$.

 For the bar chart at the bottom, it shows the total fraction of all antibodies that still bind after the mutations, so $$\frac{\sum_a b_a\left(\mathcal{M}\right)}{A}$$.

+[Here](https://jbloomlab.github.io/SARS2_RBD_Ab_escape_maps/mini-example-escape-calc/) is a mini-example that helps explain the principle used by the escape calculator.

+## Code and data
+The code that implements the escape calculator is [available here](https://github.com/jbloomlab/SARS2_RBD_Ab_escape_maps).
+That link also provides a Python module that can be used to implement the calculator.

+The raw data used by the calculate [are here](https://raw.githubusercontent.com/jbloomlab/SARS2_RBD_Ab_escape_maps/main/processed_data/escape_calculator_data.csv).